The Mayors' Monarch Pledge:

 - Earn or maintain recognition for being a wildlife-friendly city by participating in other wildlife and habitat conservation efforts (i.e., National Wildlife Federation’s Community Wildlife Habitat program).

-- Host or support a monarch neighborhood challenge to engage neighborhoods and homeowners’ associations within the community to increase awareness and/or create habitat for the monarch butterfly.
+- Host or support a monarch neighborhood challenge to engage neighborhoods and homeowners’ associations within the community to increase awareness, support community unity around a common mission, and/or create habitat for the monarch butterfly.

 - Initiate or support community science (or citizen science) efforts that help monitor monarch migration and health.

-- Add or maintain native milkweed and nectar producing plants in public community gardens.
+- Add or maintain native milkweed and nectar producing plants in community gardens.

-- Launch, expand, or continue an invasive species removal program that will support the re-establishment of native habitats for monarch butterflies and other pollinators.
+- Launch, expand, or continue an invasive species removal program that will support the re-establishment of native habitat for monarch butterflies and other pollinators.

-- Host or support a city monarch butterfly festival to promote monarch and pollinator conservation, as well as cultural awareness and recognition.
+- Host or support a monarch butterfly festival that is accessible to all residents in the community and promotes monarch and pollinator conservation, as well as cultural awareness and recognition.

-- Display educational signage at monarch gardens and pollinator habitat beyond monarch demonstration gardens.
+- Display educational signage at monarch gardens and pollinator habitat.

 - Remove milkweed from the list of noxious plants in city weed / landscaping ordinances (if applicable).